Danny-Engelman/ITpings/README.md

 ## Use ITpings HTTP Integration and Dashboard in (under) 5 minutes

+Reading this README (before diving head in first) will give you more insight in technical/technology choices.

+If you still want to get started now,
+please do:

 1. Create a 'ITpings' Database in your MySQL server
 2. Edit the file ``ITpings_access_database.php``
-    1. Your MySQL Account & Password
+    1. update MySQL Account & Password
-    2. Your Private Key (so others can not use your HTTP Integration)
+    2. update your Private Key (so others can not abuse your HTTP Integration)
 3. Upload all ``ITpings_*.*`` files to your WebServer
 4. Create a HTTP Integration in the The Things Network Application console
 pointing to the ``YOURWEBSERVER/ITpings_connector.php?key=YOURKEY``
+  **Yes!
+That is it!**
+ITpings will create the Database Schema once it receives a first Ping

+5. Now open ``ITpings_dashboard.html``

 ## Why ITpings was created

 I received my The Things Network (TTN) Gateway and 2 handfull of TTN Nodes late december 2017;
 and spent the Holidays playing with all Software related technologies.

 I have been a script kiddie since learning BASIC in the late 70s, hardware just is not my _**thing**_

+myDevices, Amazon Web Services, IBM's Node-Red and several more are by themselves great technologies to get started.

+But did not meet my growing list of requirements:

+* Track **all** my Nodes (=Sensors) in one View
+*

 ## (My)SQL Database schema